BobG1983/love2d-template/README.md

 * A simplified Box2D wrapped through the Physics global - via [Windfield](https://github.com/BobG1983/windfield)
 * A selection of lua utility functions through the Utils global - via [Lume](https://github.com/rxi/lume)

-## Shoutouts
-Many of these libraries were not developed by me but by various members of the Love2D community.
-Where the library appears to have been abandoned or archived I've forked the repo and included the link to my personal fork.
-In particular, thanks go out to rxi and a327ex who developed most of the above libraries.

-## Issues
-If you find any problems with this repo please file an issue here.
-If you find any problems with a specific library, please file it on the appropriate repo above.

 ## Getting Started
 1. Install [Love2D](https://love2d.org/)
 2. Clone this repo